-Bits Name Reset Access Function [31] support_dvms ACCHANNELENSx[0] input R/WI Indicates whether the slave interface supports DVM messages.
+Bits Name Reset Access Function [31] support_dvms ACCHANNELENSx[0] input RO Indicates whether the slave interface supports DVM messages.
 0 The interface does not support DVM messages.
 1 The interface supports DVM messages.
-This is overridden to 0 if you set the Control Override Register bit[1].
-See 3.3.1 Control Override Register on page 3-50.
+This bit is overridden to 0 if you set the Control Override Register bit[1].
 [30] support_snoops ACCHANNELENSx[1] input for ACE interfaces.
-R/WI Indicates whether the slave interface supports snoop requests.
-This bit is set to 0 for ACE-Lite 0 The interface does not support snoops. interfaces.
+This bit is set to 0 for ACE-Lite interfaces.
+RO Indicates whether the slave interface supports snoop requests.
+0 The interface does not support snoops.
 1 The interface supports snoops.
-This is overridden to 0 if you set the Control Override Register bit[0].
-See 3.3.1 Control Override Register on page 3-50.
-Note This bit only affects the operation of ACE interfaces.
-[29:2] Reserved - - -
+This bit is overridden to 0 if you set the Control Override Register bit[0].
+[29] hardware_snoop enable_control IMPLEMENTATION DEFINED.
+RO Indicates whether the slave interface has a system coherency interface to provide hardware snoop enable control.
+0 The interface does not have hardware snoop enable control.
+The settings in this register apply.
+1 The interface has hardware snoop enable control.
+Writes to this register are ignored.
+[28:2] Reserved - - -